 From 1874 it moved again, this time to a fine house designed by the Adam brothers at No. 32 Soho Square, the former home of the naturalist, Sir Joseph Banks.
 The Hospital remained there for forty years.

-The Hospital Committee had by this time endured many difficulties with Dr Spratt and he was asked to resign over some financial irregularities.
-He did, but returned that night to remove much of the contents of the Hospital in a furniture van.
+The Hospital Committee had by this time endured many difficulties with Dr Spratt and, on 18th January 1875, he was asked to resign over some financial irregularities.
+He did, but returned that night to remove much of the contents of the Hospital - instruments, furniture, books, pictures, and a large quantity of lead - in a furniture van.

 Following Dr Spratt's departure the running of the Hospital improved.
 Out-patient sessions were held regularly, the number of physicians on the staff having increased to four.
 The staff did not confine themselves to matters of the heart: publications in the late 19th century included 'Hints on Men and Women', The Effect of Education on the Industrial Classes' and 'Cycling as a Cause of Heart Disease'.